btnguyen2k/go-module-template/README.md

 4. `LICENSE.tpl.md`, `README.tpl.md` and `RELEASE-NOTES.tpl.md` files are templates.
 Update them to reflect your module's name and functionality.
 Then rename them to `LICENSE.md`, `README.md` and `RELEASE-NOTES.md`.
 5. Update other files to suit your needs.
 6. Happy coding!

+**Workflows**

+Workflows implemented by this template are as the following:

+- Dependencies are checked and updated weekly by `dependabot.yaml`, and then PRs are automatically merged to `main` branch by `automerge-dependabot.yaml`.
+- `ci.yaml` is triggered on every push to any branch to run tests and generate code coverage report.
+- Once PR is approved and merged to `release` branch, `release.yaml` is triggered to create a new release.
+Then a new PR is created to merge `release` branch to `main` branch.

+A suggested git workflow to use with this template is as the following:

+- Work on your code in development/feature branches as usual.
+- Once ready, create a PR to merge your development/feature branch to `release` branch.
+  - Workflow `release.yaml` will be triggered to create a new release.
+  - Then a new PR will be created to merge `release` branch to `main` branch.
+Note: you have to review and approve the PR by yourself to finalize the merge.

+> Remember to enable the setting "Allow GitHub Actions to create and approve pull requests" from project's `Settings -> Actions -> General`.

 ## License